ArtisanCloud/ServiceMaker/README.md

 ---------------------------

-If you want to move your service folder into other place, please override the 'service_path'
+If you want to move your service folder into other place, please override the 'service_path','namespace'configure keys.
-'namespace'
-configure keys.
 For example:

+/config/servicemaker.php
 ~~~
+<?php

 'service_path' => '/Services/ObjectService/src',
 'namespace' => 'ArtisanCloud\SaaSMonomer',
 ~~~